 If you consider your own experience of buying a car or a computer, by the time you get to the store or showroom, you sometimes know as much about the product as the salesman.
 Advertising doesn’t need to inform as much as it did in the past.
 And that makes it even more important to connect with the audience in a relevant way.

 Thirdly, we consume media differently.
-We read news on our cell phone, listen to the radio on our computers and watch movies on an iPod.
-Media is now so fragmented the choice of where the communication happens has now become an integral part of the creative thinking.
+We read the news on our cell phone, listen to the radio on our computers and watch movies on an iPod.
+Media is now so fragmented the choice of where the communication happens has now become an integral part of creative thinking.

-In South Korea the entire population owns a smart phone.
+In South Korea, the entire population owns a smartphone.
 The supermarket chain, Tesco used this fact in a way that showed an insightful understanding of their lives.
 They created HomePlus Virtual Subway stores on the platforms of train stations to save consumers from grocery shopping after a busy work day.

 They could scan in codes from products images on virtual “shelves” and by the time they got home their groceries would have been delivered.